czikit12/audibene_recruitment/README.md

    * ##Job
     * Multibranch pieline job
-    ** COnfigured Branch source as GiTHub with discover all branches and discover pull requests from forks and origin,
+    ** Configured Branch source as GiTHub with discover all branches and discover pull requests from forks and origin,
-       exceptions: do not trigger feature branches automatically (Still it is possible manually)
+       exceptions: do not trigger feature branches automatically (Still it is possible manually) ** Discard old items (more than 10)
    * ##Pipeline
     * Declarative pipeline
    * ##Github repo